The number of active advertisers using the Facebook Ads Manager more than doubled from 3 Million in 2016 to 9 Million in 2020.

 However, if you are working with branding and awareness campaigns reaching top funnel users, you might want to set the post view to 28 days.

 But remember that this will get applied to the Facebook Ads Manager Account.

 Business settings take you to your Facebook Business Manager to manage general business settings across accounts.

-Ultimately running Facebook ads can be a daunting task.
+In conclusion, running Facebook ads can be a daunting task.

 However, once you get familiar with the tools we covered in this Facebook Ads Manager tutorial, you can get excited about the possibilities.

-Let me know in the comments below.
+Let us know in the comments below.